Notes on doing AB test properly

 se1 = np.sqrt(p_treat * (1 - p_treat) / n)

+Here we assume that our control group conversion is 10% and our target treatment group conversion is 12%.
 We can plot both our distribution above with varying sample size n:

 Control vs treatment

-Figure 1: Control versus treatment distribution
+Figure 2: Control versus treatment distribution

 We can see that as the sample size increases, the gap between the two distributions also increases.
 This is because the standard error decreases as the sample size increases.
 And this will affect our AB testing later.